A few years ago as I was reading through my Bible, a passage of scripture leapt off the page at me. It was John 5:26-27:

 Psalm 24:1 says the earth and everything in it belong to God.
 Psalm 115:16, however, says He has given the earth to mankind.

-So which is it?
-Does earth belong to God or mankind?
+So who does the earth belong to.
+God or mankind?
 The answer is yes.
 Let me explain.

 It’s very similar to the way I can own a house and choose to lease it to someone else.
 Once my renter moves in, the house is subject to their authority.
-I can state in the lease that I want them to take care of it, not use it as a place of illegal activity, and contact me if there are any major issues with the home.
+I can state in the lease that I want them to take care of it, not use it as a place of illegal activity, and contact me if there are any major issues with the home, but I can’t make them follow the lease.
+I cannot control what they do.

 Tricky question isn’t it?
 I expressed my will in the lease agreement I made with them, but they had the right to do what they wanted in the house.
-Ultimately they violated my will.
+They had the power to make good choices or evil and they chose the latter because they had authority over what went on in the house.

 In a sense, God leased the earth to mankind when He put Adam and Eve in the garden.
 He expressed His will for the earth to them through His word.
 He told them to fill the earth with sons and daughters made in His image, subdue the earth, and take dominion over the animals (Genesis 1:28).
 He also told them not to eat of the tree of the knowledge of good and evil.